shravanshaha19/shravanshaha19/README.md

 ## 🚀 About Me

-Final-year BBA (Computer Application) student with hands-on experience in data analysis, Power BI dashboards, SQL, and Python.
-Published researcher with AWS and Data Analytics certifications and practical internship experience in analytics and cloud technologies.
-Seeking a Data Analyst / Business Analyst role to leverage analytical and problem-solving skills for data driven decision-making.
+BBA (Computer Application) graduate with hands-on experience in Data Analytics, Power BI dashboard development, SQL, and Python.
+Published research author with AWS and Data Analytics certifications, complemented by practical internship experience in data analytics and cloud computing.
+Skilled in data visualization, data analysis, and problem-solving, with a strong ability to transform data into actionable business insights.
+Seeking a Data Analyst or Business Analyst role to contribute to data-driven decision-making and organizational growth.

 ---